 Looking for holiday and winter centerpiece ideas for the dining table?
-Check out these budget-friendly centerpiece ideas using the same materials.
+Check out these budget-friendly design ideas using the same materials.

 While I LOVE to decorate, I want to streamline my efforts so I can tweak things without spending a lot of time or breaking the bank.

-This transitional centerpiece idea hits the mark by using decor items that can be re-used throughout the winter.
+This transitional dining or kitchen table centerpiece idea hits the mark by using decor items that can be re-used throughout the winter.

 Do you have a live or faux centerpiece on your dining room or kitchen table?